auldana/Methods/Assignments/03-07_SSH-And-Friends/SSH-And-Friends.md

 The default location for such a key is the `~/.ssh/` directory.
 The default kind of key is an RSA key, which has two parts, a `private` part named `~/.ssh/id_rsa` and a `public` part named `~/.ssh/id_rsa.pub`.

-If such keys do not exist already, you can generate them with a shell command like:
+If such keys do not exist already, you can generate them with a shell command like:   Done[UYA]

 	ssh-keygen -t rsa -b 4096 -C "econ-ark VM of [Moniker]" # This is a "Comment" that lets you identify the key